-When a young man in suit and tie came to tell his eighth-grade class about a new high school on Chicago's South Side, Krishaun wanted no part of it — until he heard something tempting: Students would have laptops.
+When a young man came to tell his eighth-grade class about a new high school on Chicago's South Side, Krishaun wanted no part of it — until he heard students would have laptops.
 Suddenly, he was on board.

 Marlon Marshall was nonchalant about everything, school included.
-He did just enough to get by.
-His mother pushed him to go to college.
-Sometimes she'd yell at him and his brothers for their bad grades.
-Once she was so upset when she saw their report cards, she just sobbed.
+His mother pressed him to go to college, but it seemed like a pipe dream.
+Sometimes she'd yell at him and his brothers for his bad grades.
+Once she just cried when she picked up their report cards.